updawg/Alpaca/README.md

 - `/swap <page #>` : Swaps the content of the current page with the content of the target page.
 - `/toggle <page #>` : Swaps the content of the current page with the content of the target page in the opposing shared/personal stash.

-## Concerns

-### Using shared stash in a LAN game when two of your characters are in the same game

-This isn't a bug but it is a warning specifically related to if you are playing LAN with two of your own characters, you should avoid the use of the Shared Stash.
-This is because both of those characters are essentially seeing a copy of the shared stash at the point in time when they joined the LAN game.
-Since the stashes aren't automatically in-sync with each other, the last character to exit the game will be the stash that gets saved.
-Only use your personal stashes in LAN games if you don't want to lose any items.

 ## Limitations